petecorreia/petecorreia/app/case-studies/xively.md

 {% include content/side-quote.html quote="The UI library was key to meeting the deadline." %}

 **I built a custom UI library** with all the elements, modules and page-specific styles that were present in the user interface designs.
-This was benefitial in many ways, it was highly maintainable and scalable and it allowed the team to create pages much faster without my help.
+This was beneficial in many ways, it was highly maintainable and scalable and it allowed the team to create pages much faster without my help.
 The UI library was key to meeting the deadline.

 The device management application was the **most challenging part of the front-end**, not just by the sheer volume of work that it needed but also by the ambitious user experience we had designed.
 We used [**Backbone.js**](http://backbonejs.org/) to handle the complexity of the modules' behaviour and to make it easy to work with all the data going back and forth.
 The modules were developed in conjunction with the backend team to knit them tightly with the RESTful API.